Agouti: Description

 Agoutis have five toes on their front feet and three toes on their hind feet; the first toe is very small.
 The tail is very short or nonexistent and hairless.
 The molar teeth have cylindrical crowns, with several islands and a single lateral fold of enamel.
-Agoutis may grow to be up to 60 cm in length and 4 kg in weight.
+They weigh 2.4–6 kg and are 40.5–76 cm in length, with short, hairless tails.
 Most species are brown on their backs and whitish or buff on their bellies; the fur may have a glossy appearance and then glimmers in an orange colour.
 Reports differ as to whether they are diurnal or nocturnal animals.

 Behaviour and habits

 In the wild, they are shy animals and flee from humans, while in captivity they may become trusting.
 In Trinidad, they are renowned for being very fast runners, able to keep hunting dogs occupied with chasing them for hours.

 Agoutis are found in forested and wooded areas in Central and South America.
 Their habitats include rainforests, savannas, and cultivated fields.
 They conceal themselves at night in hollow tree trunks or in burrows among roots.
 Active and graceful in their movements, their pace is either a kind of trot or a series of springs following one another so rapidly as to look like a gallop.
 They take readily to water, in which they swim well.

 When feeding, agoutis sit on their hind legs and hold food between their forepaws.
 They may gather in groups of up to 100 to feed.
 They eat fallen fruit, leaves and roots, although they may sometimes climb trees to eat green fruit.
 They hoard food in small, buried stores.
 They sometimes eat the eggs of ground-nesting birds and even shellfish on the seashore.
 They may cause damage to sugarcane and banana plantations.
 They are regarded as one of the few species (along with macaws) that can open Brazil nuts without tools, mainly thanks to their strength and exceptionally sharp teeth.
 In southern Brazil, their main source of energy is the nut of Araucaria angustifolia.